MarcusTF/MarcusTF/README.md

 ## The Professional Side

-Lead Frontend Engineer @ [Haneke Design](https://hanekedesign.com), turning caffeine into code and dreams into deployments.
+Frontend Engineer, turning caffeine into code and dreams into deployments.

 - [Find me on LinkedIn](https://www.linkedin.com/in/marcustfernandez/)
 - [Personal Site](https://maarcustf.com)